Brewers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-George Springer and Brian Anderson will look to continue their recent offensive production when the Toronto Blue Jays and Milwaukee Brewers hit the field at Rogers Centre on Tuesday, at 7:07 PM ET.
+Bo Bichette and the Toronto Blue Jays will take on Christian Yelich and the Milwaukee Brewers at Rogers Centre in the second of a three-game series, Wednesday at 7:07 PM ET.

-The Blue Jays are listed as -160 moneyline favorites in this matchup with the Brewers (+135).
-Toronto is a 1.5-run favorite (at +120 odds).
-A 9.5-run total is set for this contest.
+Bookmakers list the Blue Jays as -190 favorites on the moneyline, while giving the underdog Brewers +155 moneyline odds.
+A 9.5-run total has been listed in this game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.